o355/seinfieldthemesongondemand/README.md

 * 1 hour - 1hour.mp3
 * 10 hours - 10hours.mp3

-To convert, use a mp3 converting site. youtube2mp3.cc is what I still use.
+To convert, use a mp3 converting site. youtube2mp3.cc is what I still use. listentoyoutube.com seems to work best for the 10 hour long file.

 (happy april fools!)